Are You Smarter than a 5th Grader?: Video game

 Capcom Mobile released a game based on the game show for iOS devices called "Are You Smarter than a 5th Grader 2010" in 2009.

 In 2012, Ludia released a free game based on the game show called "Are You Smarter than a 5th Grader? & Friends" for iOS devices.

-In 2015, GameMill Entertainment released a game based on the 2015 FOX Primetime revival for the Nintendo 3DS.
+In 2015, GameMill Entertainment released a game based on the 2015 Fox Primetime revival for the Nintendo 3DS.

 A version for PC, PlayStation 4, Nintendo Switch, PlayStation 5, and Xbox Series X/Xbox One, developed and published by THQ Nordic subsidiaries Massive Miniteam and HandyGames, was listed on Steam and Amazon in 2022.

 DVD game

 Parker Brothers released a DVD game based on the show.
 Unlike the show, the player can only pick one classmate for the whole game and has a choice of 21 games.
 A 2-player mode is also available.

-Video Slot Machine
+Video slot machine

 In 2014, AGS (American Gaming Systems) released a slot machine game based on the show (along with Family Feud and Ripley's Believe It or Not!) as part of their "It Pays to Know" series of games.
 The base of the game is a five-reel scatter pay video slot on a four-by-five, yielding 1,024 possible winning combinations on every spin. packed with bonus event like: "Free Spin Events", "Picking Bonuses" & "Mystery Awards".
 In the game, players are prompted to choose one of the four "Helpers" fall-backs like eliminating one of the four possible multiple-choice answers or its stats on how the audience would answer the question.
-The layer is then given a first-grade question and then tries to answer it correctly.
+The player is then given a first-grade question and then tries to answer it correctly.
 The earlier the correct answer is picked, the higher the award.
 Answering a question correctly within three times advance the grade level and the game goes on.
 Completing the "Gold Star Bonus" in which the player picks from a field of five stars to reveal an advance award.
 In addition to the "Helper" picked at the beginning, the player can earn any of the three "cheats" by landing symbols on the primary game: